 The compensation program for the directors who are not also officers of PPG, to whom we refer as non-employee directors, is reviewed annually by the Officers-Directors Compensation Committee to ensure that the program remains competitive.
-As a part of the committee's review, the types and levels of compensation offered to our non-employee directors are compared with those provided by a select group of comparable companies.
-The companies comprising this comparator group are used for review of the executive officer compensation program as well and are:
+As a part of the Officers-Directors Compensation Committee's review, the types and levels of compensation offered to our non-employee directors are compared with those provided by a select group of comparable companies.
+Target total annual compensation for our directors is set at or near the market median using a comparator group of companies.
+The companies comprising this comparator group are used for review of the executive officer compensation program as well.
+The comparator group used in 2017 to set 2018 compensation was:

-3M Company Eastman Chemical Company Honeywell International Inc. Parker-Hannifin Corporation Air Products and Chemicals, Inc. Eaton Corporation Illinois Tool Works Inc. Praxair, Inc. Alcoa Inc. Ecolab Inc. International Paper Company The Sherwin-Williams Company The Dow Chemical Company Emerson Electric Co.
-Johnson Controls, Inc. Stanley Black & Decker, Inc. E.I. du Pont de Nemours and Company Goodyear Tire & Rubber Company Monsanto Company Textron Inc.
+3M Company Eastman Chemical Honeywell Parker-Hannifin Company International Inc. Corporation Air Products and Eaton Corporation Illinois Tool Works Inc. Praxair, Inc. Chemicals, Inc. Arconic Inc. Ecolab Inc. International Paper The Sherwin-Williams Company Company The Dow Chemical Emerson Electric Co.
+Johnson Controls, Inc. Stanley Black & Company Decker, Inc. E.I. du Pont de Nemours Goodyear Tire & Rubber Monsanto Company Textron Inc. and Company Company

-Taking into consideration the size of PPG relative to this comparator group and advice from Frederic W. Cook & Co., Inc., the committee reports its recommendations to the Board for approval.
-The committee does not determine director compensation, but only makes recommendations to the Board.
+Taking into consideration the size of PPG relative to this comparator group and advice from FW Cook, the Officers-Directors Compensation Committee reports its recommendations to the Board for approval.
+The Officers-Directors Compensation Committee does not determine director compensation, but only makes recommendations to the Board.
 Changes to the non-employee directors' compensation program generally become effective as of the year following adoption.

-Directors Compensation Table (2014)
+Directors Compensation Table (2018)